Support always-on demands with software-defined resiliency and DRaaS

 Traditional business continuity techniques no longer meet these fast-evolving needs.
 A new approach must goes beyond yesterday’s data replication and backup solutions.
-There’s no more room for the time-consuming management of multiple operation systems, applications and storage solutions or the long recovery times of manual business services and applications recovery.
+There’s no more room for the time-consuming management of multiple operation systems, business applications and storage solutions or the long recovery times of manual business services and applications recovery.

 Software-defined resiliency (SDR) is IBM’s approach to DRaaS.
-It helps ensure enterprise applications operate reliably and protect data even when disaster strikes.
+It helps ensure core business applications operate reliably and protect data even when disaster strikes.
 It’s the latest step in the journey to redefine data center operations in software.

 A software-defined approach makes disaster recovery more controllable and visible, enabling administrators to extend across hybrid cloud infrastructures.
 It also introduces perhaps the most valuable feature in an otherwise laborious process: orchestrated recovery.
-By automating and orchestrating the replication and recovery of not just the servers and virtual machines but also the applications and business services, disaster recovery becomes reliable and repeatable.
+By automating and orchestrating the replication and recovery of not just the servers and virtual machines but also the business applications and business services, disaster recovery becomes reliable and repeatable.